MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 ### 3.7.2 Correctness

 The Student Calendar must display all user assignments and events in their correct times and dates.
 User groups must display correct contact information.
+Assignments and Events will be required at minimum to have a title and time slot in order to be accepted as valid and placed into the Calendar.

 Redundancies,
 Mitigation of correctness / error handling.
 Data errors.